Hurtak/hello/README.md

 ## Later TODOS

+- when settings has focus, show it on minimalistic view
 - problem, sometimes i want to view the calendar
   - keyboard shortcuts? so we can easily show toggle/switch to calendar/time whatever?
 - fade in animation of main view and settings button